samayer12/verify-cypress-ci/README.md

 This repo does not assume access to `jq`.

+If you'd prefer to not rely on bash scripting, you can achieve a similar outcome by looking at the implementation provided in `python_verification`.

 ## Getting Started

-Run `./test/test-verify-cypress.sh` if you're making changes to the script.
+Run `./shell/test/test-verify-cypress.sh` if you're making changes to the script.
 The `test/data` directory contains example test reports.

 ## TODO

-* CI jobs for python version
 * Fix sad-path test by inspecting messages returned in log
 * Auto-commit `output.json` as part of a git hook?
 * Can we also assert no skipped tests or something like that?